Post-Concussion Syndrome (PCS)

 Diagnosis of post-concussion syndrome will be made by assessing a person’s symptoms on a case-by-case basis.
 There are no standard diagnostic tests for PCS.

-Before making a diagnosis of PCS, a doctor will usually perform brain imaging tests, such as a CT scan of the head to rule out the possibility that a more serious complication has developed from the concussion.
+Before making a diagnosis of PCS, a doctor will usually perform brain imaging tests, such as a to rule out the possibility that a more serious complication has developed from the concussion.
 This may include a secondary brain injury, for instance, an intracranial hemorrhage (bleeding in the brain) resulting from the body’s inflammatory response to the primary injury.
+11

 Good to know: Brain imaging tests will also usually be performed when a concussion is initially diagnosed to rule out the possibility that a person is affected by a more serious form of TBI.
 Most often, PCS develops after a mild TBI, but it is also possible to develop symptoms of the condition after a moderate or severe TBI, or following a whiplash injury.
 A different treatment approach will be needed if a person’s symptoms are found to result from any cause other than a prolonged recovery from concussion.

 Differential diagnoses which may be made instead of a diagnosis of PCS include:

 - Post traumatic headache.
 Read more about headaches »